 Each time I dive in again here, I remind myself that my theme is contrasts…things that are next to each other but strikingly different.
 Life is a lot about merging, but those lines of demarcation are everywhere, too.

-Take, for example, the fact that we try to appreciate the little treasures that glimmer through our daily lives while not shrinking fromshutterstock_290049398 the full force of tragedies outside of our own households.
+Take, for example, the fact that we try to appreciate the little treasures that glimmer through our daily lives while not shrinking from the full force of tragedies outside of our own households.
 Sometimes, of course, it’s the opposite: our own lives may be crumbling all around us with loss and pain, yet we manage to recognize that for others, the sun still shines.

 With news of another mass shooting by another disturbed young man wielding a weapon pounding on all of our souls, it is hard to know what to do, how to act, where to turn.
 The regular, tranquil moments can seem inconsequential in the face of such unfathomable horrors.